Gilan Mausoleum: Architectural features

-Outside, on the upper layer of tomb a cubicle body was raised.
+Outside, on the upper layer of the tomb a cubicle body was raised.
 The top tower was completely built of brick and decorated with geometric ornaments made from bricks.
-The corner of the body were covered with cylindrical brick columns.
+The corners of the body were covered with cylindrical brick columns.
 The bottom part of one of these columns remains.
-In decoration of the monument, blue glazed bricks were used as well.
+In the decoration of the monument, blue glazed bricks were used as well.

 Research

 There is no evidence of the time of the mausoleum construction.
 However, according to the architectural features mentioned above, it is possible to predict the period of the tomb of Gilan for architectural patterns and geometric patterns.

-The architectural style of the Gilan mausoleum is in same line with the architectural style of the churches built in the XII century in Central Azerbaijan.
-Gilan mausoleum can be dated back to the XII century as a result of absence of inscription.
+The architectural style of the Gilan mausoleum is in the same line with the architectural style of the churches built in the 12th century in Central Azerbaijan.
+Gilan mausoleum can be dated back to the 12th century as a result of the absence of inscription.